Some recent projects

 than replicated their old systems (including intelligent look-ups to their

-online databases) and saved the company a fortune in software costs).
+online databases) and saved the company a fortune in maintenance fees.

 Upgrade to Windows